Dragon Quest: Novels

 Beginning in 1988, the media franchise expanded into other media, with a number of anime, manga, and light novel adaptations.
 Following the success of a Dragon Quest III light novel, Enix began publishing more volumes starting from the first game in sequential order.
-Enix published titles from every main series game previously released by March 23, 1995, as well as the first Torenko's Mystery Dungeon game.
+Enix published titles from every main series game previously released by March 23, 1995, as well as the first Torneko's Mystery Dungeon game.
 The titles are written from a second-person perspective; the reader determines the next course of action and the stories have multiple endings.

 Other printed titles released in 1989 include: Dragon Quest Monsters Story; Dragon Quest Item Story; the Dragon Quest Perfect Collection series starting with Dragon Quest Perfect Collection 1990; and the first two Dragon Quest novels by Takayashiki Hideo.
 All of these works have had additional titles published for different games by different authors: Hideo wrote the first four volumes spanning the first three games; Kumi Saori authored ten volumes comprising the next three games; and Hiroyuki Domon wrote three volumes for Dragon Quest VII.
 Starting with Shinsho Shousetsu Dragon Quest I in 2000, a new series by all three authors began publication.
 The authors wrote new stories for their respective series, three stories for Hideo, nine for Saori, and three for Domon; with the latter's works featuring illustrations by Daisuke Torii.
 Several standalone titles and audiobook titles have also been released.